aerospike-examples/mqtt-aerospike-example/README.md

 public void messageArrived(String topic, MqttMessage mqttMessage)
 ```

-You can see that our implementation of ```IMqttMessageListener```,  ```MQTTAerospikeDataPersister``` requires an Aerospike Time Series Client when constructed.We subscribe to the topic using the listener object.
+You will see that our implementation of ```IMqttMessageListener```,  ```MQTTAerospikeDataPersister``` requires an Aerospike Time Series Client when constructed.We subscribe to the topic using the listener object.

 ```java
 mqttSubscriber.subscribe(MQTT_TOPIC_NAME, mqttDataListener);